cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 This might happen if the English convention of licence/license is not alligned across the values (name of the value and its value), or across the license/licence configMap.

+Since v0.4.1 `licence` convention is not supported. please use `license`.

-Also, the [StatefulSet](./templates/statefulset.yaml) accepts a license/licence [configMap](#create-configmap-with-premium-license---required-if-using-cloudify-premium-version) with the `data` value of this syntax `cfy_license.yaml` (according to the chosen English convention)
+The [StatefulSet](./templates/statefulset.yaml) accepts a [secret/configMap](#create-secret/configmap-with-premium-license---required-if-using-cloudify-premium-version) with the `data` value of this syntax `cfy_license.yaml` (according to the chosen English convention)

 After ensuring the above, try to reinstall the worker chart